ML for Fraud Detection

 exp

-To be complete on this Rule Engine vs Machine Learning subject, I would also like to share Jeremy Jordan's wonderful talk, one of the best I have seen as he sums up all the aspects of applying ML in Security, showcasing that the Rule Engine should be the basis of these systems.
+To be complete on this Rule Engine vs Machine Learning subject, I would also like to share Jeremy Jordan's talk, one of the best I have seen as he sums up all the aspects of applying ML in Security, showcasing that the Rule Engine should be the basis of these systems.

 Model evaluation and Business KPIs